MazConelly/LASS-population-addon-WIP/README.md

 -War Nymph: https://www.moddb.com/mods/stalker-anomaly/addons/war-nymph

-Current state of the project:
+Done:

--Loner character template file.
+-Loner character_desc_general file.
 You should find female loners at every rank.

--Fixed models to provide NPCs with the correct protection.
+-Models fixed to provide NPCs the correct protection.

--Death_outfits.ltx file finished.
+-Death_outfits.ltx file.
 NPCs should drop the respective outfit to their model.

 To do:

--All other factions.
+-character_desc_general files for all other factions.

 -Proper audio.
 Anomaly has its default female set for Hip, but that's not enough.